skateco/skate/README.md

     - [ ] Support gateway api
     - [ ] Recreate & fix whatever breaks the sighup reload.
 - CNI
-    - [ ] Get pod config from store and not sqlite
+    - [ ] Get pod config from store and not podman
     - [ ] Reload nginx

 ## Plan for improving downtime during pod start and when unhealthy